 - Grant-in-Aid for part-time, undergraduate study through Franklin & Marshall College, and

 - Grant-in-Aid for full-time, undergraduate study through Franklin & Marshall.

-Grant-in-Aid for part-time or full-time study at Franklin & Marshall is available to a full-time employee's spouse or same-sex domestic partner when the employee has been employed by the College on a full-time basis for at least five years (60 months).
+Grant-in-Aid for part-time or full-time study at Franklin & Marshall is available to a full-time employee's spouse or same-sex domestic partner when the employee has been employed by the College on a full-time basis for at least two years (24 months).
 It is College practice to waive one year of the waiting period for each full year of prior full-time employment in higher education, provided written verification of prior service is given to Human Resources.
 If the waiting period is satisfied after the start of a semester, the benefit will be provided for the full semester during which the employee becomes eligible for education assistance benefits.